arahm071/The-Power-of-a-Button/README.md

 ![alt text](src/img/image-1.png)

 The primary objective of this project was to determine whether replacing a hyperlink with a button for the Loyalty program signup on a grocery store website would significantly impact the number of customers signing up.
-A/B testing and statistical analysis were employed to investigate if the observed change in signups was due to the UI change or simply random chance.
+Analysis of A/B testing dataset and hypothesis testing were employed to investigate if the observed change in signups was due to the UI change or simply random chance.

 ## **Results**

-Leveraging A/B testing and statistical analysis, this project investigated the impact of UI changes on customer engagement for a grocery store's Loyalty program signup.
+Leveraging A/B testing dataset and hypothesis testing, this project investigated the impact of UI changes on customer engagement for a grocery store's Loyalty program signup.
 The core hypothesis was that replacing the existing hyperlink with a button would lead to a significant increase in signups.

 The results provided strong evidence in favour of the hypothesis.
 Users exposed to the button displayed a statistically significant **4.66% increase in Click-Through Rate (CTR)** for signing up for the Loyalty program compared to those encountering the hyperlink.